 The characteristics of the auroral electrojets is almost identical for midnight and morning hours.

-- The MLat position at that MLT is controlled for the most part by the SYM/H activity index, i.e., by the density of the ring current. - In the morning sector, there exists almost exclusively the WE only.
+- The MLat position at that MLT is controlled for the most part by the SYM/H SymH activity index, i.e., by the density strength of the ring current.